IsolationKernel/ikpykit/doc/quick_start.rst

 Getting started
 ###############

-This package serves as a IsoML package aiding at developing compatible scikit-learn contribution.
+This package serves as a isoml package aiding at developing compatible scikit-learn contribution.

 Creating your own scikit-learn contribution package